Our Book Editors

 With professional experience in both fiction and documentary film, as a producer, writer, and director, David is well versed in the art of cinematic storytelling and can edit or critique your screenplay.

-Book Editor and Author of Adult, Young Adult, and Middle Grade Fiction, Memoirs, Historical Fiction
+Writer and Editor of Adult, Young Adult, and Middle Grade Fiction, Memoirs, and Historical Fiction

 She has seen one of her novels made into film and has won numerous literary awards.

 Poetry, Creative Nonfiction, Biographies, Memoirs, Martial Arts, Technical

 JEFF KARON, PhD, has written and edited over 100 books, articles, stories, poems, and doctoral dissertations across a broad range of disciplines in the humanities, social sciences, and business.

 He is a board member, website designer, and webmaster for a literary press and a published writer and poet.

 His editing specialties include general fiction, biography, memoir, literary criticism, philosophy, poetry criticism, creative writing, technical and business writing, journal articles, and scholarly books.

 Christian Fiction and Nonfiction; Editor of 200+ Published Titles

 JOHN DAVID KUDRICK (BA in theology, MA in fiction) has worked on titles published by Bethany House, David C Cook, Barbour, NavPress, Realms Fiction, Marcher Lord Press, and Whitaker House – where, as senior editor, he worked on James Byron Huggins’ Nightbringer, a book that Library Journal named one of its annual top five Christian novels.